Skip to content

 Current context for 2026

-FTC data published in April 2026 says people reported losing $2.1 billion to scams that started on social media in 2025.
-Shopping scams were the most reported social-media scam category, investment scams accounted for more than half of reported losses, and nearly 60% of people who reported losing money to romance scams in 2025 said the scam started on social media.
-The FTC specifically named Facebook, WhatsApp, and Instagram in that analysis.
+FTC data published in April 2026 says people reported losing $2.1 billion to scams that started on social media in 2025, with shopping scams most reported and investment scams accounting for more than half of reported losses.
+The FTC specifically names apps such as Facebook, WhatsApp, and Instagram in that analysis.
+Meta also said in March 2026 that it removed over 159 million scam ads and 10.9 million Facebook and Instagram accounts associated with criminal scam centers in 2025.

-Meta also said in March 2026 that it removed over 159 million scam ads and took down 10.9 million Facebook and Instagram accounts associated with criminal scam centers in 2025.
 Those numbers do not prove that any one message in your inbox is a scam.
 They do explain why Instagram scams now show up through ads, DMs, comments, hacked accounts, fake brands, fake support, romance approaches, and investment pitches.
-Judge the request by what it asks you to do.
+The safer move is to judge the request by what it asks you to do.

 FAQ